 These numerical values, like the number of new clients from a specific campaign or monthly sales targets, indicate whether the goal is within reach.
 While creating SMART goals, you’ll define relevant KPIs, ensuring they align with company and individual objectives.

 For example, a salon might have overall KPIs related to customer acquisition from a campaign, while a stylist might focus on customer satisfaction and spending KPIs.

-12 tips to help you choose effective KPIs
+Dig deeper: 12 tips for choosing effective KPIs

 If you want to make something happen, you need to create a schedule and build good habits around it.